-Master of Music in Conducting Master of Music in Piano Pedagogy Master of Music in Music Education Master of Music in Performance Master of Music in Composition
+Master of Music in Composition Master of Music in Conducting Master of Music in Music Education Master of Music in Performance

 Office of Graduate Studies Reinhardt University 7300 Reinhardt Circle Waleska, GA 30183

 - The Graduate Admission Application form-complete and submit the Online Application for Admission or contact the Office of Graduate Studies for a paper application. - \$50 Application fee, made out to Reinhardt University (waived with the Online Application) - Official transcripts from all institutions attended; proof of a bachelor's degree from a regionally accredited institution should be on one transcript.